 By Roger Cox, Editor

 The Windridge Tennis & Sports Camp at Teela-Wooket in Vermont has a long history as a summer escape for kids, but until the summer of 2011 it did not have formal tennis programs for adults.
 That changed with the opening of the Inn at Teela-Wooket, an antique-filled six-bedroom, six-bath inn on the grounds of the camp.
-Now able to offer grown-up accommodations, founder Ted Hoehn will personally run seven long-weekend adult camps at this Roxbury, Vermont site, bundling five hours a day of group instruction with lodging, meals, and transportation to and from the Burlington International Airport.
+Now able to offer grown-up accommodations, founder Ted Hoehn personally runs several long-weekend adult camps at this Roxbury, Vermont site.
+For summer 2021, however, Hoehn now offers not only the option of five hours a day of tennis, but also a full day of golf instruction, or a combination of the two.
+(He purchased the nearby Northfield Country Club, 3 miles from Windridge.)
+The package thus bundles five hours a day of instruction with lodging, meals, and transportation to and from the Burlington International Airport.